This post may contain affiliate links. Please read my privacy policy.

 Why these burgers are ridiculously good

 The juicyness of the 80:20 beef with the minimal spices and smooth smoke flavor is what sets these bad boys apart.
-Make sure NOT to sqoosh these while cooking (NO smash burgers here!) and you will be serving your family and friends the best smoked burger they have ever had.
-Guaranteed!

 The meat

 We are not trying to cut calories here, so don't choose a very lean ground meat when making these burgers.
-80:20 ground beef is your friend, don't bring home a 93:7 package unless you don't mind your burgers a little dry.
+80:20 ground chuck is your friend, don't bring home a 93:7 package unless you don't mind your burgers a little dry.
 Reserve your 93:7 for making ground beef jerky.

 80:20 = 80% meat / 20% fat.
 That fat is what keeps the burger juicy and adds A LOT of flavor as well.
 Feel free to substitute ground bison or sirloin.